Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 Government-backed financing includes loans and incentives from agencies like SEFA or the DTI, offering low-interest loans or grants for startups.
 A tech startup could secure a R100,000 loan at 7% interest for software development or a R30,000 incentive for job creation.
 These programs support economic goals but require detailed applications and compliance, like job reports.
 They preserve ownership and boost credibility, ideal for startups aligning with policy priorities, provided repayment and eligibility criteria are met.

-A R100,000 SEFA loan funds a startup’s operations, repayable over five years, avoiding equity loss.
+A R100,000 SEFA loan funds a startup's operations, repayable over five years, avoiding equity loss.
 DTI incentives, like a R30,000 green technology grant, support innovation but demand business plans and compliance, such as quarterly job reports.
 Bureaucratic processes may delay funds, but government backing signals trust, attracting partners.
 Loans require consistent cash flow, risking debt if revenue dips.
 Researching government portals and crafting strong applications ensure access.
 This financing suits startups with social impact, ensuring capital while maintaining control and aligning with economic goals.

 ### **Equity Crowdfunding**